 For scanning projects that involve messy document stacks, which are particularly common in applications involving mixed-size document batches, the operator needs to align all pages before they can be fed.
 This is important to control the skew of documents as they enter the transport to avoid clipped corners.
 The design of the registration gates supports the alignment of a batch.
-Alaris has optimized the design to be located at the bottom and fold out.
+Kodak Alaris has optimized the design to be located at the bottom and fold out.

 In a production type scanning operation this is often done using a jogging device, which requires an extra step in the process.
-Advanced technology like Alaris Active Feed Technology, introduced with the Alaris S2000 Series Scanners, optimizes feeding performance to make scan preparation simpler, removing the requirement to stack documents perfectly in the document feeder.
+Advanced technology like Kodak Alaris Active Feed technology, introduced with the Kodak S2000 Series Scanners, optimizes feeding performance to make scan preparation simpler, removing the requirement to stack documents perfectly in the document feeder.
 Active Feed Technology jogs the pages to align them for error-free scanning.
 Stacks of small documents can be pulsed for optimal feeding.
 This significantly reduces misfeeds and poor alignment — which require time-intensive manual work to re-scan documents.

 For scanning operators and knowledge workers alike — speed is of the essence.
 Maximizing hourly and daily throughput in a production environment is particularly critical because any delay can impact efficiency, productivity and profitability.
 Paper jams halt the scanning process and cost users valuable time clearing jams and figuring out which documents have and have not been scanned.
 This may seriously impact the ability to meet customer and internal SLAs.

-Additionally, this Alaris functionality enables operators to skip what would be registered as a multi-feed, to allow items such as envelopes to be scanned alongside other documents.
+Additionally, this Kodak Alaris functionality enables operators to skip what would be registered as a multi-feed, to allow items such as envelopes to be scanned alongside other documents.
 This ensures no pages are missed in the scanning process and prevents loss of critical data.

-Interactive Multi-Feed Detection delivers 99.999% document feed accuracy using scanners from Alaris, based on Keypoint Intelligence-Buyers Lab testing.
+Interactive Multi-Feed Detection delivers 99.999% document feed accuracy using scanners from Kodak Alaris, based on Keypoint Intelligence-Buyers Lab testing.

 The best approach to dealing with paper feeding issues is to proactively identify and address them.
-Alaris’ research and development team has developed another proprietary technology called Intelligent Document Protection, which defends against damaged documents and lost data to improve efficiency with no compromise on quality control.
+Kodak Alaris’ research and development team has developed another proprietary technology called Intelligent Document Protection, which defends against damaged documents and lost data to improve efficiency with no compromise on quality control.

 Intelligent Document Protection monitors the condition of paper being scanned using ultrasonic sensors to ‘listen’ for problems and alert the user before jams or misfeeds occur.
 It immediately stops the scanning process at the first indication of document damage, so users can preserve the document and the information it contains.
 This feature also detects staples that may have been missed in the pre- scan preparation process.